Tips For Making Your Family Reunion Great

 - Classics are Classics for a Reason There are some songs that never get old.
 They’ve become staples at weddings, graduations, and family reunions for a reason.
 “We Are Family,” “Family Affair,” “YMCA,” “The Electric Slide,” and “September” are just a few of the songs that often get labeled as “corny,” yet still pack the dance floor at most events.
 There are plenty of places to break out new music and show people how cool you are, but a family reunion is not one of them.

-Technology often gets blamed for breaking down the family unit, but it’s a helpful organizer.
-Group emails, Facebook groups, and Google docs are ways the Internet can make planning a family reunion easier and more collaborative process.
+Technology often gets blamed for breaking down the family unit, but it is possible to harness that power for good during your family event.
+Group emails, Facebook groups, and Google docs are ways that tech can make planning a family reunion an easier and more collaborative process.
 Communicating online allows everyone planning the event to keep track of accomplished jobs and unfinished tasks.
 Use social tools to organize venders, costs, RSVPs, and everything in between.
 Also, making all of the reunion details available online (directions, accommodations, etc.) makes getting to the party less stressful.

-At a family reunion, just like at any big event, it’s always nice to give guests a souvenir to remember.
+At a family reunion, just like at any big event, it’s always nice to give guests a souvenir to remember the occasion.
 Picking items that your family will like and actually use after the reunion is the key to making these giveaways more than just an expensive piece of nostalgia that will eventually end up in the garbage.

 Another option would be multiple shirts based on ‘teams’ for family competitions.
 Doing the same custom design on a multiple colors is an effective way to differentiate between teams for flag football, volleyball, or any other games your family might be playing at the party.
 There are tons of other options available, from sweatshirts and outerwear, to hats and umbrellas–pick the best options for your group’s budget.
 As long as you put some consideration into the design, you’ll send your family reunion attendees home with useful items.
 These personalized products will bring back memories of a great event for years to come.